cdap-guides/cdap-flow-guide/README.md

 }
 ```

-Next we create the Parser flowlet, which reads from the stream and outputs the disk id if the event was a slow read.
+Next we create the `Parser` Flowlet, which reads from the Stream and outputs the disk ID if the event was a slow read.

 ``` {.sourceCode .java}
 public class Parser extends AbstractFlowlet {